 Headquarters: London, United Kingdom

 Limeup is a UK IT company employing 80+ professionals, with 93% of them middle and senior level who are able to deliver custom software, web and mobile apps, AI solutions, IoT systems.
-The firm has completed 200+ projects for customers in over 40 countries, maintaining a 5-star rate on Clutch.
+The firm has completed 200+ projects for customers in over 40 countries, maintaining a 5-star rating on Clutch.

 Key services: